Companhia Paulista de Trens Metropolitanos: Operation

 The CPTM operates five lines in the Greater São Paulo area, identified by number and color.
 Most of these lines run on existing surface tracks that continue out of Greater São Paulo as MRS Logística intercity freight lines and share right of way with freight trains.
 The more lightly used outer sections of several lines have level crossings.

 Service starts every day at 4 AM, when trains depart from each terminus, until the last train leaves at midnight.
 On Saturdays operation is extended until 1 AM.

 The company charges a flat fare that can be paid either by paper ticket sold at the stations or with a rechargeable smartcard, and grants access to any of the rail lines on the Greater São Paulo, including lines operated by the São Paulo Metro.

+Expresso Turístico

+The Tourist Express (Tourist Express) is a railway service inaugurated by CPTM on April 18, 2009, with the aim of connecting points of interest located along the network, creating a new tourism option for the metropolitan regions of São Paulo and Jundiaí.
+Currently, it provides services on weekends varying between the destinations: Jundiaí, Mogi das Cruzes and Paranapiacaba, being the only passenger train to arrive at this last village of Santo André.